PyNET-QxQ: An Efficient PyNET Variant for QxQ Bayer Pattern Demosaicing in CMOS Image Sensors: RELATED WORKS

 \subsection{PyNET}

-Since our model structure is based on PyNET \cite{pynet}, we thoroughly review PyNET in this section.
-PyNET has an inverted pyramidal structure with five levels, where we call level 5 is the lowest and level 1 is the highest.
-Each level uses differently scaled images; the lower level operates on lower resolution images and focuses on learning global features.
-In contrast, the higher level performs on higher resolution images and learns an image's local details.
-Each level of PyNET consists of multi-convolution blocks.
-The lower level contains blocks of two convolution layers with a kernel size $3\times 3$, and the higher level has parallel convolution layers with various kernel sizes ($3\times3$, $5\times5$, $7\times7$, and $9\times9$).
-On top of level 1, PyNET has level 0 consisting of a convolution layer and an activation function, which upscales level 1 output to the target resolution.
+As our model structure heavily relies on PyNET~\cite{pynet}, we provide a comprehensive review of PyNET in this section.
+PyNET features an inverted pyramidal structure with five levels, where level~5 is the lowest and level~1 is the highest.
+Each level works with differently scaled images; the lower levels operate on lower resolution images and focus on learning global features, while the higher levels work with higher resolution images and learn local details.
+Each level of PyNET is composed of multi-convolution blocks.
+The lower level contains blocks with two convolution layers that have a kernel size of $3\times3$, whereas the higher level has parallel convolution layers with various kernel sizes ($3\times3$, $5\times5$, $7\times7$, and $9\times9$).
+Above level~1, PyNET features at level~0 that includes a convolution layer and an activation function, which scales up the level~1 output to the target resolution.

 PyNET is trained sequentially from the lowest level to the highest level.
-The lower level outputs are upsampled to match the scale of features in the next level.
+The outputs of the lower levels are upsampled to align with the scale of features in the subsequent level.
 Before applying convolution layers, the higher level concatenates the upsampled feature maps (from the previous level) and an intermediate scaled input.
-All pre-trained lower levels are trained altogether when we train the higher level.
-Figure~\ref{fig:orig_pynet} in Section~\ref{app:pynet} illustrates the network architecture of PyNET.
+All pre-trained lower levels are trained simultaneously when training the higher level.
+Figure~\ref{fig:orig_pynet} depicts the network architecture of PyNET.

-Despite the remarkable performance of PyNET, the inverted pyramidal structure requires numerous parameters, which is not desirable for mobile environments.
-We also note that the input image of PyNET has 4 channels with a half resolution of the original RAW image, which is described in Figure~\ref{fig:gray}.
-It is more vulnerable to discontinuity issues, especially when the input is a \QxQ{} image.
+Despite PyNET's exceptional performance, the inverted pyramidal structure necessitates a large number of parameters, which is not ideal for mobile environments.
+We also note that the input image of PyNET comprises four channels with a half-resolution of the original RAW image, as shown in Figure~\ref{fig:gray}.
+This makes it more susceptible to discontinuity issues, particularly when the input is a Q$\times$Q image.